Source MySQL #

 mysql> show variables like "%log_bin%"; +---------------------------------+--------------------------------+ | Variable_name | Value | +---------------------------------+--------------------------------+ | log_bin | ON | | log_bin_basename | /var/lib/mysql/mysql-bin | | log_bin_compress | OFF | | log_bin_compress_min_len | 256 | | log_bin_index | /var/lib/mysql/mysql-bin.index | | log_bin_trust_function_creators | OFF | | sql_log_bin | ON | +---------------------------------+--------------------------------+ 7 rows in set (0.011 sec)

 III.
-Set up MySQL User for Replicant #
+Set up MySQL user for Replicant #

 - Create MySQL user